 Rafe Guttman, a disreputable private eye, is hired by Katharine Verdoux to find her missing brother Caleb.
 The search leads Rafe to a brothel being operated beneath a mortuary where the vampire Lilith uses the working women to lure men for her to feed upon.

 Bordello of Blood was the second of the films spun off from the cable anthology series Tales from the Crypt (1989-96).
 The first film Tales from the Crypt Presents Demon Knight (1995) was so-so but was generally well received and obtained a number of good reviews within the genre.
 Bordello of Blood was the second but was reviled by everybody.
-Its’ lack of success fairly much brought about an end to the Tales from the Crypt film series – there was the subsequent Tales from the Crypt Presents Ritual (2001) but that dithered around in release for some time, eventually being dumped straight to video minus the Tales from the Crypt banner.
+Its’ lack of success fairly much brought about an end to the Tales from the Crypt film series – there was the subsequent Ritual (2002) but that dithered around in release for some time, eventually being dumped straight to video minus the Tales from the Crypt banner.

 The worst part about Bordello of Blood is that it fails to take itself seriously.
 Dennis Miller has a line at one point – “I feel like I’m in a bad Tales from the Crypt episode.”
 It is a glib and cynical line that betrays the film’s lack of seriousness in itself.
 Moreover, it is one that fails to appreciate the truth of the statement – where in fact he is in a bad Tales from the Crypt episode.
 For all its failings, at least the first film did take itself seriously.